-The Board hereby certifies that the proposed rule would not have a significant economic impact on a substantial number of small entities within the meaning of the Regulatory Flexibility Act (5 U.S.C.
+The Board hereby certifies that the rule does not have a significant economic impact on a substantial number of small entities within the meaning of the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.).
-These regulations affect only those individuals who are employed or will become employed by the FDIC.
-Therefore, the provisions of that Act relating to an initial and final regulatory Federal Register Vol. 61, No. 32 Thursday, February 15, 1996 analysis (5 U.S.C.
+This regulation affects only those individuals who are employed or will become employed by the FDIC.
+Therefore, the provisions of that Act relating to an initial and final regulatory analysis (5 U.S.C.
 603 and 604) do not apply here.